Amal-AlGhamdi8/Ecommerc-API/README.md

 - etch the products from the server
 - delete product from the server

-# improve Full-stack e-commerce app
+# Improve Full-stack e-commerce app

 1- Backend (Product CRUD API)
 - Follow MVC Architecture